pandit27/telegram_bot/README.md

 ---

-## 🧑‍💻 Updates (version 1.02)
+## 🧑‍💻 Updates (version 1.05)

 🔹 "/days" & "/resources" commands can only be used in private chats. <br>
 🔹 Data of users interacting with this bot will be stored. <br>
-🔹 Added some pre-texts responses using natural package.
+🔹 Added some pre-texts responses using natural package. <br>
+🔹 Added a random DSA quiz command.

 ---